KCCG/shell-genomics/_episodes/05-writing-scripts.md

 {: .bash}

 ~~~
--rwxrwxr-x 1 dcuser dcuser 0 Oct 25 21:46 bad-reads-script.sh
+-rwxrwxr-x 1 user user 0 Oct 25 21:46 bad-reads-script.sh
 ~~~
 {: .output}

 Now we see that it says `-rwxr-xr-x`.
 The `x`'s that are there now tell us we can run it as a program.
 So, let's try it!
 We'll need to put `./` at the beginning so the computer knows to look here in this directory for the program.

 ~~~
 $ ./bad-reads-script.sh